 We receive approximately 600 resident applications each year and interview approximately 130 of these candidates.
 We are accepting 15 PGY1 residents through the match, 80% are US graduates, the remainder, are international graduates that typically rank very high in their classes.

 - Critical care medicine: The department has directed the surgical intensive care unit for more than 40 years.
 The Medical Director of the surgical neuroscience intensive care unit (SNICU) is Dr. Shawn Simmons, who along with 12 critical care trained, and certified faculty, manage over 3,000 patients per year.
-The residents spend a full 6 months in the ICU during their 4 years of clinical training.
+The residents spend 6 months in the ICU during their 4 years of clinical training.
 The experience gained in the critical care unit has enabled our residents to develop into exceptional perioperative physicians.

 - Pain Management: At the University of Iowa, we have outstanding acute and chronic pain management services.
 Residents assigned to the acute pain management service also perform most of the regional anesthetic techniques for our patients.
 In addition, we follow many patients with continuous regional anesthetic techniques in the hospital as well as consult for pain management of complex patients.